 Bloomberg News reported that Equifax had suffered, but not disclosed, a separate attack on its systems in March, around the time of the disclosure of the Apache Struts vulnerability that Equifax has said was the cause of the publicized breach.
 It was not clear whether the Struts vulnerability was part of the earlier attack, but the attack may not have been disclosed because there was no evidence that personal data was compromised, the Bloomberg story speculates.

 There have been possible instances of data stolen from Equifax being abused.
 Security researcher Chad Kreimendahl said in a blog post that an email address he used only to register with Equifax had begun to receive spam email.

 The Wall Street Journal reported (story reprinted at The Australian) that the number of fraudulent account-change attempts at a credit-card payment processor jumped in late May and early June, and that credit-card thieves in August claimed in underground web markets to have card numbers stolen from Equifax.
 All of these anecdotes could be entirely coincidental, however.]

 The stolen data on all the Americans affected included full names, street addresses, dates of birth and, worst of all, Social Security numbers.
 That's all someone needs to steal your identity.
 A smaller number of driver's-license numbers and credit-card numbers was also stolen.

 Anyone affected by this breach will need to closely monitor his or her financial accounts for the next several years, if not decades.

-Unfortunately, the Equifax impact-checker site is not very good at telling you whether you are impacted or not — we've gotten different results with the same set of personal data, and positive results with obviously fake data.
+Unfortunately, the Equifax impact-checker site was initially not very good at telling you whether you were impacted or not — we got different results with the same set of personal data, and positive results with obviously fake data.

 Nevertheless, let's start by using the Equifax breach-check page.